ender8848/HavardX-cs50-problem-set-solutions/README.md

 This is my solution to the HarvardX cs50's problem sets.

-HarvardX cs50 is an introduction to Scratch, C, Python and other basic foundamentals in CS.
+HarvardX cs50 is an introduction to Scratch, C, Python and other basic fundamentals in CS.
 The official website is listed as follow.

 https://cs50.harvard.edu/